 The International Baccalaureate aims to develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.

 To this end the organization works with schools, governments and international organizations to develop challenging programs of international education and rigorous assessment.

-These programmes encourage students across the world to become active, compassionate and lifelong learners who understand that other people, with their differences, can also be right.
+These programs encourage students across the world to become active, compassionate and lifelong learners who understand that other people, with their differences, can also be right.

 IB Programs Highlights

-- Nurturing the whole child
+- Nurture the whole child.

-- Learning how to learn
+- Help students learn how to learn.

-- Beneficial for all learners
+- Are beneficial for all learners.